-Join Timothy Pintello for an in-depth discussion in this video Understanding what a domain controller does, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Understanding what a domain controller does, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - In this course we were talking about Active Directory, but before we talk about Active Directory, we really need to talk about domain controllers.
 What a domain controller does is it allows you to create logical containers.
 These containers can contain such things as users, computers, and groups.
 The domain controller also allows you to organize your containers.
 Finally, the domain controller makes it easier to manage your containers as well.

 One thing to keep in mind about domain controllers is you should really have more than one controller.
 A second domain controller provides redundancy.
 What that means is if one server goes down, you have a second server to take up the slack for it.
 A second domain controller can also allow you to set up fault tolerance.
 In a fault tolerance system if something goes down, one server can seamlessly take up the slack for the other server.
 Finally, having multiple domain controllers can also allow you to have load balancing on your network.